WARNING: Some of the content below is very graphic…and it’s sad. It just is.

 I trained myself just to listen, to offer advice when appropriate, to empathize but not draw too much attention to my pain.
 I just listened to yours.
 Yours could not possibly be as bad, right?
 Besides, I needed to cry, and I could only cry because of your pain, not mine.

 But this time I can’t.
 This time, it’s too big.
 There is no hiding it.
 It can’t be minimized.
 And I can’t find anyone else’s that will allow me to trivialize it or help me gain a perspective.
-This time, I have to go through it, and you have to know about it.
-And I’m sorry, but you might have to feel it.
+This time, I have to go through it, I have to feel my way through it.
+And if you read this, you’ll probably feel it, too

 I tried to take it all in, not even seeing the crowd of people gathering around me.
 I frantically began to call the only person I knew in Arlington.
 He didn’t answer.
 So I just sat there, methodically pulling cold blades of grass from the ground beneath me, my entire body violently shaking, either from shock or the relentless chill that blanketed the scene of mutilated cars strewn out before me.
 All were now empty, save one.